HectareaGalbis/clith/docs/api.md

 called with the values returned by each constructor respectively.

 Each expander is expanded like a macro does.
 They will receive the args plus the body forms of the WITH macro.
-Its expansion is what the WITH macro will expand for.
+Its expansion is what the WITH macro will expand to.
 ````